"The flesh is indeed willing, but the spirit is weak"—Jesus

 Is there any answer to the proposition that those who have had the best opportunities will probably be our best guides?
 Is there any answer to the argument that those who have breathed clean air had better decide for those who have breathed foul?
 As far as I know, there is only one answer, and that answer is Christianity.
 Only the Christian Church can offer any rational objection to a complete confidence in the rich.
 For she has maintained from the beginning that the danger was not in man's environment, but in man.
 Further, she has maintained that if we come to talk of a dangerous environment, the most dangerous environment of all is the commodious environment.
 I know that the most modern manufacture has been really occupied in trying to produce an abnormally large needle.
 I know that the most recent biologists have been chiefly anxious to discover a very small camel.
 But if we diminish the camel to his smallest, or open the eye of the needle to its largest—if, in short, we assume the words of Christ to have meant the very least that they could mean, His words must at the very least mean this— that rich men are not very likely to be morally trustworthy.
 Christianity even when watered down is hot enough to boil all modern society to rags.
 The mere minimum of the Church would be a deadly ultimatum to the world.
 For the whole modern world is absolutely based on the assumption, not that the rich are necessary (which is tenable), but that the rich are trustworthy, which (for a Christian) is not tenable. ("The Eternal Revolution", Orthodoxy)

-In my previous post in this series I was talking about the goodness of being created with male and female bodies, and somebody asked me what I think about transgender people.
-So I provided my viewed-as-hate-speech-on-many-college-campuses opinion that it is morally wrong to dislike or mutilate your own body, even though the people in question may find it quite difficult to think in a different way.
-But I also said that it was just a more extreme example of the type of body-image problem that we ALL struggle with.
-Christianity, while it is willing to call particular acts sinful, problematizes any use of the word to stigmatize anyone, since after all Christ had to die for my sins as well as your sins.
+In my previous post in this series I was talking about the goodness of being created with male and female bodies, and somebody brought up the issue of gender dysphoria.
+I said that it was just a more extreme example of the type of body-image problem that we ALL struggle with.
+Christianity, while it is willing to call particular acts sinful, problematizes any use of such words to stigmatize anyone, since after all Christ had to die for my sins as well as your sins.

-I read an article once which had a list of derogatory language and insults, and in addition to the usual suspects, things like the N— word (which apparently these days is so contaminated by evil-rays that you can get in trouble for using those letters in sequence, even if you put it in quotation marks as something somebody else said, without actually using it to refer to anybody or anything) included the word "sinner".
-Because that is a derogatory word used to refer to gay people, just like "fag" or "pansy" or something of the kind.
+I read an article once which had a list of derogatory language and insults, and in addition to the usual suspects, included the word "sinner".
 The barely concealed goal was to reclassify the Christian church as a hate group.

 On my bookshelf I have a section for Heretics, books which I own that contain serious distortions of Christian teaching.
 Some of these books, I agree with the title even though I disagree with almost everything inside of them.
 One of them is The God who Risks, by John Sanders.
 Another book with a great title is The Joy of Being Wrong: Original Sin through Easter Eyes.